cs50/cs50.readthedocs.io/zoom.md

 Mute my microphone when joining a meeting
 </strong>
 <p>
-Check this box for privacy's sake, so that your microphone stays muted until you're ready to unmute it.
+Check this box in Zoom for privacy's sake, so that your microphone stays muted until you're ready to unmute it.
 </p>
 </li>